KaroAntonio/moresmart/README.md

 # More Smart
-Tinder for tutoring.
+Tinder Uber for tutoring.
 Get smart.
 More.

 ### Setup